-The capital of love — and college football — will be at Iowa State this Saturday
+Iowa State, amid all the talk about love in football, becomes a love epicenter

 Having already liked how Jack Trice Stadium presented itself upon the horizon, he found he liked still more the tenor of its tailgate surroundings: an authenticity, in the verve of fans of a 1-4 team (about to lumber to 2-4 against Toledo).
 “And you know, we’d played at Florida, we’d played in Missouri, we played in really cool places,” but here he saw something, “a sea of people everywhere” in his mind’s eye.
 He wound up phoning his wife, Erica, and telling her he might like to coach someday at such a place.

 He has coached at such a place from 3-9 in 2016 to 8-5, 8-5, 7-6 and 9-3 (and a first regular season conference title in 108 years), well enough to figure in that most bored of American discussions: speculation about when a good coach might leave.
-He has coached at such a place the way he hoped to coach at a place, a way explained by Eisworth, who used to know Iowa State only as that team with weird colors (burnt cardinal, gold) he saw one day at TCU, and who went to Ole Miss and junior college in Texas before four years (with pandemic extension) in Ames.
+He has coached at such a place the way he hoped to coach at a place, a way explained by Eisworth, who used to know Iowa State only as that team with weird colors (burnt cardinal, gold) he saw one day at TCU, and who went to Mississippi and junior college in Texas before four years (with pandemic extension) in Ames.

 “And it was, you know, that realness,” Eisworth said.
-“It was him telling me, ‘Hey, look, I’m not gonna sell you a record.
-I’m not gonna sell you the greatest facility in America.
+“It was him telling me: ‘Hey, look, I’m not going to sell you a record.
+I’m not going to sell you the greatest facility in America.
 But what I can sell you is that there’s great people here, and we care about each other, and there’s a vision, and I want you to come be a part of that.’
 And that’s it, for me.”

 It’s coach as collaborator, and for an example, Eisworth quotes Campbell: “‘If you don’t understand why you’re not playing, come talk to me.
 And you know, I’ll give you the evidence, or I’ll back up why.’
 And that, that builds the trust.
 And that also helps people get better at their game.”